 In addition, it monitors projects throughout the year with such instruments as monthly field team reports and quarterly project manager evaluation.
 It also prepares an annual report containing information on field activities and medical data obtained.

 All projects are characterized in detail before they actually launch, and regular evaluations continue over the duration of the projects.
 Clearly defined quantitative as well as qualitative targets are revised as necessary.
 It is only these clearly defined needs that determine the duration of our intervention, which is systematically reviewed during the mission.
 We assess projects and needs on an ongoing basis using a standardized data collection system and ongoing studies.

 Each MAGNA project has its own detailed budget, which we reviewed regularly over each year.
 Project managers monitor project budgets, ensuring all operations are carried out responsibly and in line with project objectives.
 All budgets are controlled and subject to approval by the MAGNA Board of Directors.

 MAGNA manages most of its projects on its own.
 In rare cases, we may also possible provide financial support to other humanitarian organizations, community groups, or healthcare facilities with which we’re working in certain areas.

 MAGNA cooperates with a large number of partners, including:

 Health ministries in all countries where we implement projects, at district, regional, and national level

 European Civil Protection and Humanitarian Aid Operations (ECHO)

 International organizations such as WHO / UNICEF / WFP / UNFPA,

-These partnerships and collaborations help us effectively expand the coverage and scope of our programs to ensure that as many people as possible benefit from them, as well as identify best practices and lessons learned.
+These partnerships and collaborations help us effectively expand our programs’ coverage and scope, ensuring that as many people as possible benefit as well as identifying best practices and lessons learned.